 Most IV therapy certification courses have a pre-study curriculum in conjunction with classroom training, which is usually developed to meet individual state nursing standards.
 Such standards may regulate what types of IV therapy LPNs may provide, as well as in what setting.
 For example, some states allow LPNs to provide IV therapy in hospitals, but not in home care settings.
 Employers may offer these courses or sponsor the individual.
 Attendees must usually complete a course of self-study, which may include an examination prior to the course.
 There is also hands-on training utilizing mannequins.
 Course topics include the following:

 - Medication administration and infection control

 - Central line use

 - Blood and plasma

-LPNs may pursue a career as an RN with additional education.
+LPNs may pursue a career as a registered nurse (RN) with additional education.
 Such programs generally require enrollment in an associate degree program and may take up to two years to complete.
 RN programs are available in the classroom and online.
 A RN may obtain further training in IV therapy and become an infusion specialist.